 Thus began a passion for, well, passion.
 I wanted to write romances, and I wanted to see them in print.
 To help fulfill that dream, I joined RWA, writers’ lists and critique groups.
 In order to build some writing credits, I worked on some military and National Weather Service technical manuals.
 As my writing improved, I began to sell my work to print magazines like The Canine Journal and Dog Fancy, and to online publications such as Writing-World.com.

-I also sold a series of dark paranormal romances to Warner, a sale that was extremely satisfying because I am finally able to combine my love of romance with the darkness that creeps into my voice, thanks to my youthful and still-present love of horror novels and dark fantasy.
+I also sold a series of dark paranormal romances to Warner, a sale that was extremely satisfying because I was finally able to combine my love of romance with the darkness that creeps into my voice, thanks to my youthful and still-present love of horror novels and dark fantasy.
 This sale also cemented my ability to write full time, a dream come true because of my husband's Coast Guard career and frequent moves.
 I can take my job with me!
 And happily, in March of 2009, the second book in this series hit the USA Today Bestseller list, and in April, the third book, Passion Unleashed, hit both the USA Today AND New York Times bestseller lists.

 Oh, and the friend who got me addicted to romance?
 I paid her back by getting her hooked on Star Trek.
 Live long and prosper, Karen!
 (One day I WILL write that Star Trek novel!)